kaltura/playkit-js/docs/source-selection-logic.md

 ## How does the Source Selection Logic Works
-Let us assume that the following player configuration is given to us and we would like to understand how does the source selection logic works.
+Let us assume that the following player configuration is given and we would like to understand how does the source selection logic works.
 ```js
 var config = {
     sources: {